-This course is targeted toward undergraduate students who are looking for a unique capstone course in which they can apply their knowledge to an industry-sponsored project.
+This course is targeted toward undergraduate students who are looking for a unique capstone course where they can apply their knowledge to an industry-sponsored project.

 One of the most important aspects of CAE education is real-world experience.
 Through SIMCenter's capstone course, students can do just that.